-The "Group of Seven" (G7) includes Canada, France, Germany, Italy, Japan, the United Kingdom and the United States of America as well as the European Commission.
-The presidency of the G7 rotates between its members on an annual basis.
-Germany last held the G7 presidency in 2015 and is due to hold the presidency again in 2022.
+The "Group of Seven" (G7) includes Germany, France, the United Kingdom, Italy, Japan, Canada and the United States of America; the European Commission is also represented.
+The presidency of the group rotates annually among its members.
+Germany has held the G7 presidency since the beginning of 2022.

 The "Group of Twenty" (G20) has existed since 1999.
-However, the 2009 summit meeting of the heads of state and government in Pittsburgh (USA) in 2009 marked an important turning point: Against the backdrop of the global financial and economic crisis, the leaders decided to turn the G20 into the key forum for international economic cooperation.
+The summit of G20 members' heads of state and government in Pittsburgh (USA) in 2009 marked an important turning point, however.
+In the wake of the global financial and economic crisis, they decided to make the G20 the central forum for international economic cooperation.
 Like the G7, the G20 is an informal forum.
-It is not an international organisation and thus does not have administrative staff of its own or a permanent representation of its members.
+It is not an international organisation, having neither its own administrative apparatus nor a permanent representation of its members.

-Along with Germany, the following 18 countries are members of the G20: Argentina, Australia, Brazil, Canada, China, France, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, the United Kingdom and the United States of America.
+In addition to Germany, the following 18 countries belong to the G20: Argentina, Australia, Brazil, Canada, China, France, India, Indonesia, Italy, Japan, the Republic of Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom and the United States of America.
 The EU is also represented.
-As is the case with the G7, the presidency rotates on an annual basis.
+As with the G7, the presidency rotates annually.

-Against the backdrop of the financial and economic crisis, the 2009 G20 Pittsburgh Summit convened the first G20 Meeting of Labour and Employment Ministers in an effort to give labour and social policy the same weight in the discussions as economic and fiscal policy.
-The Pittsburgh leaders' statement stressed that "quality jobs are at the heart of the recovery" from the crisis.
-The first meeting of the G20 labour and employment ministers took place in Washington, D.C. in April 2010 when the the United States held the presidency.
+In light of the financial and economic crisis, the 2009 G20 summit in Pittsburgh held the very first G20 Labour and Employment Ministerial Meeting.
+Its goal was to hold discussions on labour and social policy issues that were equivalent to the discussions on economic and financial policy issues.
+The Pittsburgh Leaders' Statement emphasised "putting quality jobs at the heart of recovery" from the effects of the crisis.
+The first meeting of the G20 labour and employment ministers took place in Washington in April 2010 when the the United States held the presidency.

-Germany held the G20 Presidency from 1 December 2016 until 30 November 2017.
-During Germany’s Presidency, the Federal Ministry of Labour and Social Affairs consistently advanced the fight against inequalities and the promotion of inclusive economic growth among the G20.
-Together with our G20 partners, we worked on concrete policy options and recommendations to make significant progress towards achieving our joint goal of inclusive, productive, and resilient labour markets.
-The priority topics were:
+Germany held the G20 presidency from 1 December 2016 to 30 November 2017.
+During the presidency, the Federal Ministry of Labour and Social Affairs resolutely advanced both fighting inequality and promoting inclusive economic growth within the G20.
+Together with our G20 partners, we worked out concrete options for action and policy recommendations to get an essential step closer to the common goal of inclusive, productive, and sustainable labour markets.
+The main topics were:

 - improving the quality of employment for women

-- integrating migrants and refugees in the labour market
+- integrating migrants and refugees into the labour market

 - promoting sustainable global supply chains